mattbowlby/100-days-of-code/NOTES.md

 - Handlers registered through `hyprctl eval` do **not** persist, so event payloads cannot be observed off-device this way.
 This is why `config/hypr/windows.lua` guards its payload instead of trusting it.

+## Settled — the shell is plugins, not a fork

+The phone shell is **a set of Omarchy shell plugins**, installed into `~/.config/omarchy/plugins/`.
+It is not a second Quickshell config.

+Why, concretely.
+Quickshell registers the launched config root as the QML module `qs`, so every `import qs.Commons` / `import qs.Ui` resolves against *that* root.
+A separate phone shell at its own path would therefore get no `Commons` and no `Ui` — the whole component kit and every theme token would have to be forked or symlinked.
+Meanwhile upstream's `shell.qml` is a 1031-line plugin host that already does config loading, plugin discovery and bar selection, and its `services/PluginRegistry.qml` scans `~/.config/omarchy/plugins` alongside the bundled ones. `shell.qml` picks the active bar by id from shell config and loads it through `entryPointUrl(manifest, "bar")`.

+So the bar is a designed replacement point, and a plugin's QML imports `qs.Commons` and `qs.Ui` normally — upstream's own `plugins/lock/LockView.qml` does exactly that.
+The port gets the host, the kit and the theming for free, and "extend upstream, don't fork it" stops being an aspiration.

+Manifest contract (`schemaVersion: 1`): `id`, `name`, `version`, `author`, `description`, `kinds[]`, `entryPoints{kind: relative path}`, plus optional `keepLoaded` and `barWidget.defaultSection`.
+Entry points must be relative and inside the plugin directory — PluginRegistry rejects the manifest otherwise.
+The kinds in use upstream: `bar`, `bar-widget`, `service`, `overlay`, `panel`, `menu`.

+Planned plugins, in build order: `omarchy.phone.bar` (kind `bar`), then the app grid and on-screen keyboard as `overlay`s built out from `Ui/KeyboardPanel.qml`, then a phone `lock`.

+## Verifying QML

+`qmllint` **is** installed — `/usr/lib/qt6/bin/qmllint`, from `qt6-declarative`,
+just not on `PATH`. `bin/omarchy-phone-lint-qml` wraps it with the two things needed to make it useful:

+- a temp directory holding a single `qs` symlink to `$OMARCHY_PATH/shell`, since QML resolves module `qs.Commons` as `<import path>/qs/Commons/` and only Quickshell knows to register the config root as `qs` at runtime;
+- `--missing-property` and `--uncreatable-type` disabled, because `Style`'s nested tokens are runtime-built QtObjects and Quickshell's `PanelWindow` is engine-instantiated.
+Both are wrong here, not merely noisy.

+Under exactly those settings upstream's `Ui/Button.qml`, `Ui/Panel.qml` and `Commons/Style.qml` report **zero** warnings, and a genuine typo is still caught as unqualified access.
+So a warning on phone QML means something.

+Note: **`qs` has no `--check` subcommand.** Its subcommands are `log`, `list`, `kill`, `ipc`, `msg`.
+Parsing QML by running the shell is not a lint; use the script above.